buepro/typo3-pizpalue/Documentation/Configuration/Index.rst

 The extension `easyconf <https://extensions.typo3.org/extension/easyconf>`__ provides a module to easily configure main aspects from the website.
 It allows to configure typoscript as well as site configurations.
-Additionally css snippets can be defined.
+Additionally css snippets can be defined too.
 Thanks to these features the constant editor isn't needed much any more.

 .. figure:: /Images/Configuration/Easyconf.jpg